vgel/jpeg-decode-talk/slides.md

 ![bg 80%](images/segment-comment.drawio.png)

 <!--
 Here's a segment with some more data, a comment segment.
 This was inserted by my image editing program, GIMP.
-It holds arbitrary ASCII text, uncompressed since it's expected to be short.
+It holds arbitrary ASCII text, which is uncompressed since it's expected to be short.
 -->

 ---